International student: Requirements

-Prospective foreign students are usually required to sit for language tests, such as Cambridge English: First, Cambridge English: Advanced, Cambridge English: Proficiency, IELTS, TOEFL, iTEP, PTE Academic, DELF or DELE, before they are admitted.
+Prospective foreign students are usually required to sit for language tests before they are admitted.
 Tests notwithstanding, while some international students already possess an excellent command of the local language upon arrival, some find their language ability, considered excellent domestically, inadequate for the purpose of understanding lectures, and/or of conveying oneself fluently in rapid conversations.
 A research report commissioned by NAFSA: Association of International Educators investigated the scope of third-party providers offerings intensive English preparation programs with academic credit for international students in the United States.
 These pathway programs are designed to recruit and support international students needing additional help with English and academic preparation before matriculating to a degree program.

 Student visa

 Generally, foreign students as citizens of other countries are required to obtain a student visa, which ascertains their legal status for staying in the second country.
 In the United States, before students come to the country, the students must select a school to attend to qualify for a student visa.
 The course of study and the type of school a foreign student plans to attend determine whether an F-1 visa or an M-1 visa is needed.
 Each student visa applicant must prove they have the financial ability to pay for their tuition, books and living expenses while they study in the states.